-*You must be careful with this option in general if you have an inhalation-activated battery, due to the possibility of "dry burn" which will occur if you puff on your product when there is no oil in the heating chamber.
-This could ruin your cartridge's flavor permanently even if it functions properly.
+*You must be careful with this option in general if you have an inhalation-activated battery, due to the possibility of "dry burn" which will occur if you draw from your product when there is no oil in the heating chamber.
+This could ruin your cartridge's flavor and burn the oil permanently even if it functions properly.

 If you have a vape battery that is activated with a button, you are much safer from dry burn due to the fact that your cartridge will not be heating when you inhale without pressing on it.

-As described above, the best way to avoid overly viscous oil is by "preheating" your device.
+As described above, the best way to avoid being stuck by overly viscous oil is by "preheating" your device.

 This will warm up the temperature of the oil, which can help kickstart vapor production.